These instructions are especially important for the users of Jolla Phone (aka Jolla 1).

 - Start the process by selecting "Install" in the pull down menu.

 - The Sailfish logo will appear on black background during the installation.
 There is a progress indicator line below it.
-Installing the update will not delete contacts or other user data in the phone.
+Installing the update will not delete contacts or other user data in the device.

 - It takes usually about 10-20 minutes to install an update.